imgix/django-imgix/README.md

 ```

-Then, in your template, either simply provide the alias name as the first unnamed argument, or use `alias='alias_name'`:
+Then, in your template or function, either simply provide the alias name as the first unnamed argument, or use `alias='alias_name'`:
 ```
 {% load imgix_tags %}
 <img src="{% get_imgix 'image_url' 'alias_one' %}"/>